Join Monica in D.C. on April 18th at Barrelhouse's Conversations & Connections!

 Following her graduation from Georgia College, Monica moved back to Denver, CO, to work in a bar.
 The extra time allowed her to attend the Maribar Writers Colony at Cricket Hill in October 2015.
 In 2016, she started teaching English Composition at Metropolitan State University at Denver, tutoring writing at Community College of Aurora, teaching creative writing to high school seniors at Fairview High School in Boulder, CO, writing book reviews and editing manuscripts for Aquarius Press, and writing book reviews and culture rants for the Santa Fe Writers Project (SFWP) Quarterly.
 These five jobs allowed her to stop working in the bar and focus entirely on writing and publishing.

-In 2017, Monica became the Creative Writing Fellow in Poetry at Susquehanna University in Selinsgrove, Pennsylvania for 2017-2018, where she taught and wrote.
+In 2017, Monica served as the Creative Writing Fellow in Poetry at Susquehanna University in Selinsgrove, Pennsylvania for 2017-2018, where she taught and wrote.

-During that academic year, Monica completed her third choreopoem, How to Exterminate the Black Woman, which premiered as a staged reading as part of the Women's International Voices Theatre Festival at the Vintage Theatre in Colorado.
-She also took over as the managing editor of SFWP.
+During that academic year, Monica completed and produced her third choreopoem, How to Exterminate the Black Woman, which premiered first as a staged reading part of the Women's International Voices Theatre Festival at the Vintage Theatre in Colorado.
+In April 2018, Monica directed How to Exterminate the Black Woman at Susquehanna.

 • Home